-- (1) must pass screening exam by the end of the second year of matriculation as a graduate student except for those in Signal Processing and Communications (see CSP section about exam below) and Electronics and Photonics (see EP section about the exam below). - (2) must have a minimum Grade Point Average of 3.3 to qualify to take the Exam.
-Students having a GPA of less than 3.3 at the time that they are required to take the Exam shall be considered to have failed the Exam.
-This failure will be counted as one of their allowed attempts at the Exam.
+(1) must pass screening exam by the end of the second year of matriculation as a graduate student except for those in Signal Processing and Communications (see CSP section about exam below) and Electronics and Photonics (see EP section about the exam below).
+If a student doesn't take the exam by the applicable deadline, it counts as a failed attempt.

+(2) must have a minimum Grade Point Average of 3.3 to qualify to take the exam.
+Students having a GPA of less than 3.3 at the time that they are required to take the exam shall be considered to have failed the exam.
+This failure will be counted as one of their allowed attempts at the exam.

-Students are allowed two attempts at passing the Exam.
+Students are allowed two attempts at passing the exam.

-For those who are in the MS/PHD program, the Ph.D. screening exam may be used in lieu of the MS comprehensive exam.
+For those who are in the M.S./Ph.D. program, the Ph.D. screening exam may be used in lieu of the M.S. comprehensive exam.